lorin1999/pet/execution-model/execution-model.md

 # How does Python execute?

-Although two distinct stages in the execution of a Python program are often mentioned (compile time (or import time) and runtime) there is actually only one execution phase, once the code is parsed and compiled.
+Although two distinct stages in the execution of a Python program are often mentioned (compile time (or import time) and runtime) there is actually only one execution phase once the code is parsed and compiled.

 ## 1. Phase (no execution): syntax check and byte compilation